wabarr/PAPER/_posts/2018-12-20-what-i-am-reading.md

 ---

 Clarke and Kuman.
 The skull of StW 573, a 3.67 Ma *Australopithecus* skeleton from Sterkfontein Caves, South Africa.
-Preprint.
-Preprint available from https://www.biorxiv.org/content/early/2018/12/04/483495
+Available [as a preprint](https://www.biorxiv.org/content/early/2018/12/04/483495).